dermesser/libsocket/README.md

 accepting `std::string` objects and more-or-less STL use), so -> good integration in other applications or libraries.
-- Using C++11 features: The copy constructor of the `socket` base class is deleted; this enables the destructor to close the socket when it leaves the visible scope.
+- Using C++11 features: The copy constructor of the `socket` base class is deleted; this enables the destructor to safely close the socket when it leaves the visible scope.
 Some functions are internally using `unique_ptr`s to enable safe deallocation.

 ##FEATURES AND ADVANTAGES